How many people successfully make it to Everest Base Camp?

 Thirdly, you need access to the best lodges with full time staff on the ground in Kathmandu.
 For example we have 4 nights in Hotel Namche.
 We include 3 nights on the way up the trail in deluxe rooms and 1 night on the way back down the trail from Mount Everest.

 Finally you need the right training plan in place for your Everest base camp trek.
-CONTACT US.
-We can help you gain a deep understanding of the physical training needed to be safe and successful trekking to Everest Base Camp.
+Contact us, we can help you gain a deep understanding of the physical training needed to be safe and successful trekking to Everest Base Camp.